TroyHisted/jdbc-query/README.md

 ==========
 [![Build Status](https://travis-ci.org/TroyHisted/jdbc-query.svg?branch=master)](https://travis-ci.org/TroyHisted/jdbc-query)

-JDBC query builder supporting named parameters and facilitating a more concise java syntax.
+JDBC query builder that supports named parameters and reduces boilerplate code.

+**IMPORTANT: This is beta software, it will have bugs.
+Do NOT use in a mission critical environment.**

 ## Features
 * Named parameters
 * Automatic housekeeping
 * Removes boilerplate
+* Works with POJOs
+* No dependencies

-## Sample
+## Example

 ```java
 import java.sql.ResultSet;